rust-lang/rfcs/text/0000-rand-crate-redesign.md

 [reference-level-explanation]: #reference-level-explanation

 ## Generation API
+[generation-API]: #generation-API

-This section concerns the `Rng` trait, but not specifically implementations or generation of values of other types.
+This section concerns the `Rng` trait and extension traits, but not specifically implementations or generation of values of other types.

-Aside: one proposal is to rename `Rng` to `Generator`.
+The `Rng` trait covers *generation* of values.
+It is not specific to [deterministic] PRNGs; instead there is an extension trait `SeedableRng: Rng` covering deterministic seeding.

+It has been proposed to rename `Rng` to `Generator`; this proposal has not seen a lot of support.

+### `Rng`

 The `Rng` trait governs what types can be generated directly, and there appears to be consensus on removing all convenience functions not concerned with